Derivations of quandles: Virtual derived quandles

-Notice that $D_{X^\beta}(Q^\alpha)(0)= |\Hom \big(Q^\alpha, X^\beta \big)|$, the virtual quandle coloring invariant.
-Thus, we obtain the following \begin{theorem} The derivation polynomial of a virtual tame knot with respect to a finite virtual quandle is a knot invariant and is an enhancement of the virtual quandle coloring invariant. \end{theorem} \begin{ack} The authors thank Markus Szymik for informing them about his preprints \cite{Szymik1, Szymik2}.
-Neha Nanda and Manpreet Singh would like to thank IISER Mohali for the PhD Research Fellowship.
-Mahender Singh would like to acknowledge support from INT/RUS/RSF/P-02 grant and SERB Matrics Grant. \end{ack}
+\begin{ack} Neha Nanda and Manpreet Singh would like to thank IISER Mohali for the PhD Research Fellowship.
+Mahender Singh would like to acknowledge support from SERB MATRICS Grant MTR/2017/000018. \end{ack}